Sogod, Southern Leyte: Subangdaku River

 Subangdaku is the largest river in the province of Southern Leyte that empties into Sogod Bay.
 Based on the physical description of rivers done by the Ateneo de Naga University, Subangdaku is considered a braided river since there are several channels that divide and reunite forming an alluvial fan with very wide floodplain.
 Sediments of various sizes are deposited in this floodplain every typhoon season, causing the river to swell.
 The larger materials are deposited first while the finest materials such as silt and clay are deposited last as the river moves towards its mouth to meet the sea, which is seen as a natural occurrence.

 The town center of Sogod and a number of barangays along the banks of Subangdaku were reportedly affected by a strong flood similar to that experienced with Typhoon Amy in 1951.
 Typhoon Amy had the strength and volume of water that caused sediments of various sizes to roll downstream sweeping away several villages, vegetation, and farm animals.
 After the typhoon, logs were seen floating in Sogod Bay together with dead bodies.
 For months, the people of Sogod and the surrounding villages did not eat fish caught from the bay.

 Recent typhoons did not result to the terrible destruction brought about by Typhoon Amy.
 Flooding happens only every heavy rains.
 Some of the destroyed agricultural lands were reclaimed by local people when some of the portion of Subangdaku dried out as a result of quarrying and rechanneling activities.
-The river has been known to meander along its course, ever changing its way over time.ExploitationFor years, following the floodings of the river, Subangdaku created an issue over the province.
-The quarrying in the area became rampant and destructive.
-After many attempts of conserving the site, the issue remained unsolved until today.
+The river has been known to meander along its course, ever changing its way over time.